-Sign, Political Campaign: A temporary sign bearing messages relating to an election, primary, or referendum.
+Sign, Political Campaign: A temporary sign bearing messages relating to an election or referendum.

-Sign, Portable: A sign designed for and intended to be moved from place to place and not be permanently affixed to land, buildings, or other structures.
+Sign, Portable: A sign designed for and intended to be moved from place to place, on wheels or legs, and not permanently affixed to land, buildings, or other structures.
+Portable signs shall include portable reader boards and other similar signs.